 If you’re struggling to save for your down payment, you can look for payment assistance via grants from the U.S. Department of Homes and Urban Development (HUD).
 HUD provides funds to each state, who then gives the funds to residents in need.
 Before you can get any support from a HUD grant, however, you do need to be approved for a mortgage, and you will also need to take a HUD-approved Housing Counseling class.

-Another option is a shared equity mortgage to get the money you need up front.
+Another option if you is a shared equity mortgage to get the money you need up front.
 This means that the lender and you share ownership of your home.
 When the home is sold, each party (you and the lender) get your share of the equity, based on each of your individual contributions.

 4. Pre-Qualify for a Loan

 Bad credit or not, you need to go through the process of being pre-qualified with your lender of choice.
 Luckily, this process, which requires you to speak with a lending officer, is quick and free.
 The point is for you to shed light on your financial situation to get an idea of how much house you can afford, based on the information you share.
+If you’re dealing with bad credit and want to buy a home, you may discuss your credit situation with your lender at this time.

 5. Make an Offer on a Home